Clewsy/scripts/README.md

 power_switch.sh - Written for use with termux (android) to connect to a server that can control wireless mains outlets via p0wer (https://gitlab.com/Clewsy/p0wer).

 ball.sh - Runs bu.sh on a bunch of remote systems defined in a list file.

+pong.sh - Runs through a list of servers, pings each once for a second then returns a success or fail result.